Hundreds of unvaccinated workers suspended by IU Health; elective surgeries postponed due to COVID-19 surge

 Suspensions last for two weeks.
 They will be allowed to return to work after two weeks if they attest to being fully or partially vaccinated.

 The system is also suspended all inpatient elective surgeries due to a rise in COVID-19 hospitalizations.
-That is effective on Monday, Sept.
-6.
+That is effective Monday.

 Routine outpatient surgeries, such as colonoscopies, will not be affected.